Art Students League of New York: Notable instructors and lecturers

 Since its inception, the Art Students League has employed notable professional artists as instructors and lecturers.
 Most engagements have been for a year or two, and some, like those of sculptor George Grey Barnard, were quite brief.

 Others have taught for decades, notably: Frank DuMond and George Bridgman, who taught anatomy for artists and life drawing classes for some 45 years, reportedly to 70,000 students.
 Bridgman's successor was Robert Beverly Hale.
 Other longtime instructors included the painters Frank Mason (DuMond's successor, over 50 years), Kenneth Hayes Miller (40 years) from 1911 until 1951, sculptor Nathaniel Kaz (50 years), Peter Golfinopoulos (over 40 years), Knox Martin (over 45 years), Ronnie Landfield (over 30 years), Martha Bloom (over 30 years) and the sculptors William Zorach (30 years), and Jose De Creeft, Will Barnet (50 years) from the 1930s to the 1990s, and Bruce Dorfman, who is the longest continually-teaching instructor in the League's history (over 60 years).

-Other well-known artists who have served as instructors include:
+Well-known artists who have served as instructors include: